Uniforms - Sub Category Militaria - Category

 • Note:

 • Raven Yard Antiques Shop is a family run business located in the picturesque part of Shropshire in the Roman town of Whitchurch.
 We have a diverse selection of rare and historic goods to choose from.
 Please browse our online store or else visit our shop to see some of our amazing items.
-Our shop is open Thursdays to Saturdays, 10am-5pm.
+Due to a hospital appointment.